-Configuration-Model 77 Device Address
+Configuration-Model 77 Device Address and Stereo Output

 Use the Level control to change this specific Model 77's device address.
-Address can be either A1, A2, A3, or A4.
-Default: Device address A1.

-Note: The Model 77's device address is the only parameter stored in the Model 77.
+Address can be either A1, A2, A3, or A4. - Default: Device address A1.
+Stereo output can be enabled. - Note: The Model 77's device address is the only parameter stored in the Model 77.
 All other parameters are stored in the Model 76.